Installation

 query

-Keywords by which the ads are to be filtered.
-Several keywords can be separated by semicolons.
+Keywords by which the ads should be filtered.

 // string